 UEFI boot requires at least one EFI partition.
 Installer creates EFI partitions on every disk in zones pool.
 This ensures that you will be able to boot from disk (when disk install is selected) even after disk(s) failure/replacement.
 Furthermore,

-esdc-platform-upgrade always checks the EFI partitions and reinstalls them as needed (even if the platform is not neccesary).
+esdc-platform-upgrade always checks the EFI partitions and reinstalls them as needed (even if the platform upgrade is not neccesary).

 If you replace any disk, the appropriate EFI partitions will be reinstalled on next run of